NATIONAL PANCAKE DAY

 Use #NationalPancakeDay to post on social media.

-National Pancake Day’s humble beginnings in 2005, originally started as Lumberjack Day.
-Marianne Ways and Collen AF Venable sought an excuse to eat pancakes and waffles with friends and as it was one week after “Talk Like a Pirate Day” and that theme had been worn out, eating lots of pancakes like a lumberjack seemed a better holiday than ever.
+This food holiday’s humble beginnings date back to 2005.
+Originally the observance started as Lumberjack Day.
+Marianne Ways and Collen AF Venable sought an excuse to eat pancakes and waffles with friends.
+Since it was one week after “Talk Like a Pirate Day” and that theme had been worn out, eating lots of pancakes like a lumberjack seemed a better holiday than ever.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!